 Prospective motorboat buyers, whether in the market for a brand-new or used vessel, eventually have to decide how big of a motor they want.
-While powerboat companies and their respective print ads would have you believe that everyone needs a direct-injected, two-stroke, 250-horsepower engine, that’s not the case – but there is some truth to the saying “bigger is better” when discussing watercraft engines.
+While powerboat companies and their respective print ads would have you believe that everyone needs a direct-injected, two-stroke, 250-horsepower engine, that may not be the case – but there may be some truth to the saying “bigger is better” when discussing watercraft engines.

-When deciding what size motor to put on your boat, there are three things to keep in mind:
+When deciding what size motor to put on your boat, there are three things to keep in mind, according to Boating Magazine:

 “Ask the question: What am I going to use the boat for?” says Dan Conrath, president of Spokane Valley Marine, Inc., in Spokane Valley, Wash.
 “A general rule of thumb is to get as much power as the boat will take while remaining safe.”